Skip to content

 , we will get back to you.

-What are automated guided vehicles (AGVs) and how can they enhance warehouse automation?
+What are automated guided vehicles (AGVs) and how can they benefit your operation?

 The material flow through a warehouse or manufacturing facility may seem complex, but it is easily standardised and programmable.

-AGVs are driverless vehicles.
-Onboard software guides their movement, helping them move along predefined paths and avoid obstacles, ensuring safety.
+Automated guided vehicles are driverless vehicles with onboard software that guides their movement, helping them move along predefined paths and avoid obstacles, ensuring safety.
 There are many ways AGVs navigate through a site, but the two most efficient are reflector navigation and natural navigation:

-• Reflector navigation: In this navigation method, reflectors are installed on-site and scanned by each automated vehicle, allowing it to define its position based on the distance to the reflectors.
+• Reflector navigation: In this navigation method, reflectors are installed on-site and scanned by each automated guided vehicle.
+This allows it to define its position based on the distance to the reflectors.
 This navigation method has been noted for its high accuracy and robustness.

-• Natural navigation: Using natural navigation, an automated truck will use reference points, such as walls, racking and fixed objects to calculate location.
+• Natural navigation: Using natural navigation, an automated guided truck will use reference points, such as walls, racking and fixed objects, to calculate location.
 This is a common navigation method for warehouses or distribution centres where the internal setup and landmarks remain constant.

-On top of this, AGVs include built-in safety scanners, obstacle detection units, load sensors and vision cameras to prevent collisions, guaranteeing accurate and safe load handling.
+In addition to navigation, AGVs are equipped with safety scanners, obstacle detection units, load sensors and vision cameras to prevent collisions and ensure safe operation.

 AGVs can be used for: